Lived Space.

 What You Leave With

-One constraint card you drew.
+The constraint card you drew.
 Keep it.
-Use it again in a different place or different time of day.
-The practice continues.
+Use it in a different space or at a different time of day and see what changes.

-Your work from the day.
-Photographs, recordings, writing, sketches, video — whatever you made during the session.
+Your work from the session: photographs, recordings, writing, sketches, or video.

 Who This Is For